 - Under Reporting attribution model, select your desired model from the drop-down.

-- Under Lookback window, select the lookback windows for Acquisition conversion events and All other conversion events.
+- Under conversion window, select the conversion windows for Acquisition conversion events and All other conversion events.

 - Click Save.